 But on the other hand, you really don’t need to break the bank in order to deliver high-quality images to your clients.
-It’s not necessary to go buck wild and buy a bunch of expensive lenses.
-There are great budget lenses out there that are perfectly capable of producing professional level image quality.
+It’s not necessary to go crazy and buy a bunch of expensive lenses that you don’t really need.
+There are great budget lenses out there that are perfectly capable of producing professional-level image quality.

 So what are the criteria we’re looking for when trying to find the best Nikon lenses for weddings?